leandrofigueiraalmeida/leandrofigueiraalmeida/README.md

 # Data Science

-I am a Data Scientist with focus in developing end-to-end solutions for business problems through collecting, processing data and implementing machine learning models in order to improve business results.
+• I am a Data Scientist with focus in developing end-to-end solutions for business problems through collecting, processing data and implementing machine learning models in order to improve business results.

+•	Data Scientist with experience in predictive models with Deep Learning, Neural Networks, Linear Regression and Time Series.
+Development in Python, with data structures, Numpy and Pandas.

 **Analytical Tools:**
 - **Data Collect:** Oracle, SQL Server, MySQL.